Definición de bite en inglés:

-- informal Reduce by a significant amount: commissions that can take a bite out of your retirement fundsMás ejemplos en oraciones
+- informal Reduce by a significant amount: insurance costs that can take a bite out of your retirement fundsMás ejemplos en oraciones

 - It is not clear precisely how long that period was, but it clearly takes a bite out of that 9 month period.

 - Energy costs are taking a bite out of household budgets, especially for lower-income families.